courtneynreed/courtneynreed.github.io/_pages/about.md

 As a musician, I am especially interested in the role technology has in human creativity.

-As a singer, I use my experience of own voice and performance to motivate my research.
+As a singer, I use my experience of my own voice and performance to motivate my research.

 My work has centred around the interaction and relationship vocalists have with their voices --- both body and instrument --- and how technology mediates, informs, and even disrupts this connection.